Bumblefoot in Rabbits: Causes, Symptoms, and Effective Treatments – March 2025

 1. Use Soft Bedding

 Use soft bedding in your rabbit cages to ensure your rabbit has good foot support.
-Soft materials such as hay fleece and straw serve as padding for rabbit feet to prevent the formation of foot afflictions.
+Smooth materials such as hay fleece and straw serve as padding for rabbit feet to prevent the formation of foot afflictions.

 Learn more about: Pet-Friendly DIY Projects: Creating Customized Accessories for Your Pets